carrot93/meteor-intl/README.md

 This example would render: **"Posted 3 days ago, 1,000 comments"** to the `html` variable.
 The `post.meta` message is written in the industry standard [ICU Message syntax][], which you can also learn about on the [FormatJS website][FormatJS].

-### Languages
-Because their is no way to customize the package for your application, every languages are included.
-If you feel like you know a good way to fix that, you are more than welcomed to do a pull request.

 Contribute
 ----------